Get Tech Tips

 In HVAC, we need to size the majority of our conductors (wires) according to NEC Table 310.15(B)(16), which is where we get rules of thumb about wire size, primarily by looking at basic copper conductors in the 60 degree Celsius category.

 When conductors are undersized for the rated ampacity of the system, the result will be an overheating conductor and voltage drop, which is a dangerous issue.
 Many techs and electricians aren't aware that section 440 of the NEC allows air conditioning system wiring to be sized according to the MCA (minimum circuit ampacity) listed on the equipment, EVEN when the brakes or fuse is larger and sized according to the listed MOCP (maximum over-current protection).
-No matter what we do, it is critical that we abide by 310.15(A)(3) and ensure that we do not install conductors in such a way that they will overheat, whether that is due to the amperage, the ambient conditions they are exposed to, or the number of conductors run in a conduit.
+No matter what we do, we must abide by 310.15(A)(3) and ensure that we do not install conductors in such a way that they will overheat, whether that is due to the amperage, the ambient conditions they are exposed to, or the number of conductors run in a conduit.

 When wires are connected using wire nuts, lugs, splices, etc., they should be made with the best possible contact with low resistance and compatible materials that won't wear or corrode.
-If the connection is poor, then the resistance at that point will increase, resulting in heat at that point, which can lead to more resistance.
+If the connection is poor, then the resistance will increase, resulting in heat at that point, which can lead to more resistance.
 The issue becomes worse and worse.
 Poor connections not only cause voltage drop but can also cause a safety hazard.
 All high-voltage electrical connections and terminations should be made with NEC/UL-approved materials and according to instructions.
 Common causes of poor connections are:

 - Connecting too many wires under a lug